Skip to Content

 7. What are the best tours to Yoho National Park?

-If driving to Yoho National Park isn’t in the plans or you’re just looking for a cool experience where someone else does all the planning, a tour is a great choice!
-These are our favorite tours of Yoho National Park with options leaving from Banff, Calgary, and Canmore,
+If driving to Yoho National Park isn’t in the plans, or you’re just looking for a cool experience where someone else does all the planning, a tour is a great choice!
+These are our favorite tours of Yoho National Park with options leaving from Banff, Calgary, and Canmore.

-Full-Day Private Tour Banff
+Full-Day Private Tour Banff and Yoho National Park

-This full-day private tour of Banff is the extended version of the tour mentioned above!
-You’ll have even more time to see all the unique and beautiful locations in the Rockies.
 Since it’s just you and your group, you can customize it to ensure that you get to visit all of your must-see natural attractions in Yoho National Park and beyond.

 Lake Louise and Yoho National Park from Calgary or Banff

 Since Lake Louise and Yoho National Park are so close together, it makes perfect sense to visit them on the same day if you’re coming from Banff or Calgary.
-This combo tour takes you to visit Lake Louise and Moraine Lake, which we think is great because arranging your own transport to these lakes can be a bit of a nightmare for various reasons, and then onto Yoho National Park to marvel at Emerald Lake, the Natural Bridge, and the Spiral Tunnels.
+This full-day combo tour takes you to visit Lake Louise and Moraine Lake, which we think is great because arranging your own transport to these lakes can be a bit of a nightmare for various reasons, and then onto Yoho National Park to marvel at Emerald Lake, the Natural Bridge, and the Spiral Tunnels.

 Discover Grizzly Bears from Banff

-We’re massive nature lovers so for us, spotting bears is one of the most exciting things about visiting this part of Canada.
-However, sightings are never guaranteed which is why this grizzly bear tour is so great!
+We’re massive nature lovers, so for us, spotting bears is one of the most exciting things about visiting this part of Canada.
+However, sightings are never guaranteed, which is why this grizzly bear tour is so great!

 You’ll start the day by exploring Yoho National Park, specifically Takakkaw Falls and Emerald Lake.
 There’s a ton of wildlife throughout the park and your guide will help you to spot bears and other animals found around Banff and Yoho like elk, deer, and moose.
 We’ve found this to be one of the best wildlife tours offered in Banff and the surrounding area!